 Twenty-five of a probable thirty-five stones remain in the circle, which is eleven meters in diameter.
 There is a smaller inner circle, eight stones of which are visible, with a diameter of six meters.
 The monument is a tertre or platform passage-grave, an early free-standing type of neolithic monument which begins to arrive in this area around 4,000BC.

 What Wood-Martin and Petrie refer to as a cist in the centre of the circle is the remains of a small roofless dolmen.
 There is evidence of a passage opening to the east.
 Finds included a piece of flint, a fossel, and some cremated bone.

 (1).
 Situated 20 paces to the south of circle 16.

 "This circle resembles 14 in every respect.
-It is 40 feet in diameter has an inner circle, as usual, of smaller stones, and a cromleac, now ruined, in the centre.
+It is forty feet in diameter has an inner circle, as usual, of smaller stones, and a cromleac, now ruined, in the centre.
 It appears to have had a second cromleac, or kistvaen, within the circle.
-Of the external circle twenty-nine stones remain, and the original number appears to have been 35." - Petrie.
+Of the external circle twenty-nine stones remain, and the original number appears to have been thirty-five." - Petrie.

 "The cromleac has totally disappeared since 1837.
 Of the outer circle, twenty-four stones are in situ.
-Several excavations in various parts of the area were attempted, and at length a small cist (which, from the ground-plan, appears to be a double one, viz. a narrow chamber on the W. side, opening into a larger one on the E. side) was laid bare."
+Several excavations in various parts of the area were attempted, and at length a small cist (which, from the ground-plan, appears to be a double one, viz. a narrow chamber on the west side, opening into a larger one on the east side) was laid bare."
 Both portions of it, according to the plan, are not more than 10 feet long taken together.